jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 ### KeyMappings

-Often systems have different identifiers for e.g. `Orders` or other objects.
-There may be a need to map a reference number from one system to the reference number of another system.
-An `ESB` model could have [entities](#entity) and logic to manage those `KeyMappings`.
+Systems often have different identifiers for e.g. `Orders`, `Customers` or other objects.
+It may be needed to map a reference number from one system to the reference number of another system.
+An `ESB` model could have [entities](#entity) and logic to manage those kinds of `KeyMappings`.

 ### Transmissions